commtech/fscc-windows/README.md

 ##### Purging Data
-Between the hardware FIFO and the driver's software buffers there are multiple places data could be at excluding your application code.
-If you ever need to clear this data out and start out fresh there are a couple ways of doing this.
+Between the hardware FIFO and the driver's software buffers there are multiple places data could be stored, excluding your application code.
+If you ever need to clear this data and start fresh, there are a couple of methods you can use.

 ###### Windows API
 ```c